ATX Open

-The ATX Open is a women's tennis event held in Austin, Texas, United States.
-The first edition took place in February 2023.
+The ATX Open is a professional women's tennis event held in Austin, Texas, United States.
+The first edition took place from 27 February to 5 March 2023.
 The ATX Open is part of the WTA Tour and is listed as a WTA 250 tournament.
-The tournament was awarded to Austin in March 2022.
+The tournament was awarded to Austin in March 2022 marking a return of the WTA Tour to Texas after a seven-year absence (since the San Antonio Open).

 The tournament is held at the Westwood Country Club on eleven outdoor hardcourts.
 The tournament's host sponsors are Formentera Partners and Helmerich & Payne.

+The DropShot Tournament Series, founded by Bryan Sheffield, is the tournament's organizer and promoter.
+The DropShot Tournament Series manages a collection of professional tennis tournaments with a mission to help young athletes reach their full potential and support the Austin community.